 - Artistic License Paleontology: Prehistoric Plaza includes both dinosaurs and cavemen.
 Justified in that it's actually a department of a toy store, rather than being based on real life.

-- Bouncing Battler: Hopping Henry in the last level of Prehistoric Plaza.
+- Bouncing Battler: Hopping Henry in the last level of Prehistoric Plaza, who leaps and can land anywhere.

 - Cool, Clear Water: There are cool rivers and lakes that Pete can safely swim in in the later two levels.